 Director of Operations

 Kathryn B. Vincent Carr received her B.A. in Sociology from Wake Forest University, and a M.A. in Criminology and Criminal Justice from the University of Maryland, College Park.
-She has worked on the College Life Study since 2004 and served as Recruitment Coordinator from 2005-2009.
+She has worked on the College Life Study and Dr. Arria's other projects since 2004.
 Any requests for information about the center or available publications should be sent to email@example.com.

 Brittany A. Bugbee received her B.A. in Spanish, B.S. in Community Health, and M.P.H. in Community Health from the University of Maryland, College Park.
-She has worked on the College Life Study since 2010 and served as Recruitment Coordinator from 2012-2016.
-She is the Project Coordinator for the AARC Evaluation.
+She has worked with CYAHD since 2010 serving as Recruitment Coordinator for the College Life Study and Project Director on several projects, including the AARC evaluation.
+She is currently the Project Director of the Woodlawn Study.

 Lauren C. Stern received her M.A. in Criminology and Criminal Justice at the University of Maryland, College Park and her B.A. in Criminology and Psychology from the University of Miami.
-She has worked on the College Life Study since 2008.
+She has been a part of the CYAHD team since 2008.

 Ken Beck, Professor, Department of Behavioral and Community Health

 Kerry Green, Associate Professor, Department of Behavioral and Community Health